 Use of Accredited, Approved Laboratories and other Laboratories

 For the purposes of directly establishing an Adverse Analytical Finding under Rule 2.1, Samples shall be analysed only in WADA-accredited laboratories or laboratories otherwise approved by WADA.
-The choice of the WADA-accredited or WADA-approved laboratory used for the Sample analysis shall be determined exclusively by DFSNZ for Results Management.
+The choice of the WADA-accredited or WADA-approved laboratory used for the Sample analysis shall be determined exclusively by the Commission for Results Management.
 Laboratories shall analyse Samples and report results in conformity with the International Standard for Laboratories.

 As provided in Rule 3.2, facts related to anti-doping rule violations may be established by any reliable means.
 This would include, for example, reliable laboratory or other forensic testing conducted outside of WADA-accredited or approved laboratories.